 The Syntagma Square is surrounded by important historical buildings.
 The most popular amongst them is the Archaeological Museum which is housed in an 18th-century Venetian building.
 The collection consists of artifacts from the Neolithic period to Roman periods collected from the region of southern Argolis.

 Also not to miss on your visit to Nafplion is the Old Town.
 The narrow cobblestone alleys of the Nafplion Old Town are lined with well preserved neoclassical buildings and mansions adorned with Bougainvillea trees.

 Epidauros is a coastal town and a small city in ancient Greece.
-The most prominent attraction of the ancient Epidauros is the theater of Epidavros built in 4th century BCE.
+The most prominent attraction of the ancient Epidauros is the theater of Epidavros built in the 4th century BCE.
 The theater of Epidavros is well known for its exceptional acoustics.
 The theatre has a seating capacity of 12000 spectators and regardless of seating, one can hear the slightest murmur clearly.
-The theatre is well-preserved and is used during the summer to hosts plays, drama performances, and concerts.
+The theatre is well-preserved and is used during the summer to host plays, drama performances, and concerts.

 Also worth a visit here is a small archaeological museum.
 The collection consists of reconstructions of temples with its columns and inscriptions and the archaeological findings from the ancient site of Epidaurus.
 Most of the original findings can be found displayed at the National Archaeological Museum of Athens.

 Delphi is a UNESCO World Heritage site and one of the most famous historic sites in Greece.
 Delphi was once considered the center of the world and was the seat of Pythia, the Oracle of Delphi.
 The archaeological site is built on the slopes of Mount Parnassus.
 The site consists of numerous other ancient monuments, treasuries, temples, a theater, a stadium, and other historical sites.